-To disable trigger tr1 for table t1: dmSQL> ALTER TRIGGER tr1 ON t1 DISABLE
+To disable trigger tr1 for table t1: dmSOL> ALTER TRIGGER tr1 ON t1 DISABLE dmSOL> ALTER TRIGGER tr1 ON t1 ENABLE

-To enable trigger tr1 on table t1: dmSQL> ALTER TRIGGER tr1 ON t1 ENABLE
+To enable trigger tr1 on table t1:

 In summary, a trigger has two possible modes:

 - Enabled-A trigger is enabled when created.
 The triggered action fires when the event occurs. - Disabled-A disabled trigger does not execute, even if the event occurs.